A Winter Hiking Playbook

 Eating and drinking

-Winter hiking is hard work and certain conditions can burn an alarming number of calories.
+Winter hiking is hard work and certain conditions can burn an insane number of calories.
 I try to choose food that is high-calorie and freeze-proof.
 Many popular bars, like Clif bars, freeze up so solidly that they become inedible.
 If you're not sure about a certain snack, put it in your freezer overnight and see if you can still bite it in the morning.
 Efficiency is another factor when choosing food.
 Stops in winter tend to be short and my hands can usually only stand a minute or two without my warm mittens.
 For that reason, I usually lean towards foods such as trail mix, peanut butter filled pretzels, and chocolate.
-I almost always bring a thermos of soup as well.
-I bought a thermos that I can easily drink from while wearing my mittens and I use a blender to liquify the soup the night before so that it is easy to sip.
-Adding some extra oil and bouillon to the soup can further enhance its nutritional value.
+I almost always bring a thermos of hot chocolate as well.

 A higher percentage of my pack weight is dedicated to emergency gear in the winter than when hiking in other seasons.
-Some items are prudent in all seasons: a good first aid kit, a fire-starting kit, compass, whistle, etc. My winter repair kit is robust, with an assortment of zipties, wire, and duct tape (I've repaired several backcountry breakdowns with zipties).
-I pack two headlamps and extra batteries.
+Some items are prudent in all seasons: a good first aid kit, a fire-starting kit, compass, whistle, USB power bank, paracord, etc. My winter repair kit is robust, with an assortment of zipties, wire, and duct tape (I've repaired several backcountry breakdowns with zipties).
+I pack two headlamps (I like Petzle Bindis).
 In addition to these safety essentials, you should be prepared to shelter in place for a lengthy period (or even overnight) if needed.
 For that purpose, I bring a small tarp (it's actually a ground cloth for a two-person tent), paracord, and a sturdy bivy sack on all winter hikes.
 I also bring a fixed blade knife, something I wouldn't normally bring on a non-winter hike.
 This tool could be useful in a winter survival situation, say for shelter-building or processing kindling.

-A dry bag in the bottom of my pack includes an assortment of extra clothing, including a pair of insulated leggings, a warm shirt, an insulated pull-over, extra socks, and a fleece balaclava.
+A dry bag in the bottom of my pack includes an assortment of extra clothing including a pair of insulated leggings, a warm shirt, extra socks, extra gloves, down pants, and a fleece balaclava.
 These items could be essential if I ever got extremely wet, had to stop for a long period of time, or needed to lend clothing to another hiker in need.

 Tour of my pack

-My particular pack has a Nalgene-sized water bottle holster on one side which holds whatever bottle I'm currently drinking out of.
-I keep the bottle's insulated sleeve clipped to my pack so it can't get loose.
-A mesh side pocket on the other side of the pack holds my satellite device and my map.
-Finally, a large section of an old Thermarest foam pad is rolled up and strapped to the bottom of my pack.
+Finally, a section of an old Thermarest foam pad is rolled up and strapped to the side of my pack.
 I sit on this when stopped for any length of time.
 It would also be essential to keep a person off of the cold ground in an emergency.

 There are numerous hiking challenges in the Adirondacks.
 At their best, these peak lists invite us to explore new places and can provide motivation to get outside even when life gets busy.
 Although some of the challenges are quite new, others have a long history: the first 46ers (Herb Clark together with the Marshall brothers) finished in 1925.
 The history of the mountains and the people who have cherished them has always appealed to me.
 Groups like the 46ers celebrate the characters and lore that have always been integral to the story of the Adirondacks.